ronanchilvers/ronanchilvers.github.io/content/posts/rules-and-hacks/random-event-tables.md

   - rule-hacks
 categories:
   - Rules and Tools
+featured: false
 ---
 I recently started putting together a set of tables that I could use for random events.
 [Mythic's] random event tables are a great resource, but I wanted to create something that was a bit more specific and gave me a more immediate path to follow.
 One of the biggest hurdles I've had to overcome when playing solo has been dealing with the cognitive load.
 Quite often I would drop straight out of the story having hit a brick wall when a particular event type ("Remote Event" and "Current Context" - I'm looking at you!) triggered nothing in my mind.

 These tables are intended to be a more narrow resource, giving me a specific circumstance to work with while leaving room for interpretation within the current context.
-They're not yet complete - I'll fill the gaps when I roll them!
+They're not yet complete - I'll fill in the gaps when I roll them!
 I've also created some scale tables which I've included below - nothing too novel there though.

 ## Event Tables